realA10001986/Doc-s-Stopwatches/Electronics/README.md

 ![Citizen](../img/schematics_citi.jpg)

 The display is a 0.4" 4-digit LED Display, red, clock style (colon in center), common cathode.
-It is soldered directly onto the PCB.
+It is soldered directly onto the PCB's back side.

 ![Tube](../img/tube.png)